Agents for Obesity

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to phentermine, other medicines, foods, dyes, or preservatives
+-an unusual or allergic reaction to orlistat, other medicines, foods, dyes, supplements or preservatives

 -pregnant or trying to get pregnant

-Visit your doctor or health care provider for regular checks on your progress.
+Visit your health care professional for regular checks on your progress.

 Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
 Losing weight while pregnant is not advised and may cause harm to the unborn child.
 Talk to your health care provider for more information.